cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

   });
 ```

-Now go ahead and run these commands in your terminal:
+Now, first make sure Docker is running, and then go ahead and run these commands in your terminal:

 ```bash
 yarn install